Freight Shipping from Oklahoma City to Columbus

 How much does it cost to ship freight from Oklahoma City to Columbus?

-Full truckload (FTL) rates from Oklahoma City, OK to Columbus, OH currently range from $2,378-$2,931 for a standard dry van load over the 1,106-mile route.
+Full truckload (FTL) rates from Oklahoma City, OK to Columbus, OH currently range $2,378-$2,931 (roughly $2.16-$2.66 per mile over 1,106 miles).
 LTL shipments typically cost $808-$1,340 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Oklahoma City to Columbus?

-Standard FTL transit from Oklahoma City to Columbus is approximately 20 hrs by truck over 1,106 miles.
+Standard FTL transit from Oklahoma City to Columbus is approximately 20 hrs by truck over 1,106 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via BNSF Oklahoma City Intermodal to Norfolk Southern Rickenbacker Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Oklahoma City to Columbus freight?